bzigterman/bzigterman.github.io/projects/weather.md

 - 99% humidity
 - 4 mph wind
 - 100% cloud cover
-- 18 AQI 🟩
+- 19 AQI 🟩
+- 0.02 inches of rain in the past 24 hours
-- 0.44 inches of rain expected in the next 48 hours
+- 0.42 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>